elliotwutingfeng/NUSCSMODS/_posts/CS2106/2020-01-21-cs2106-lecture-2-process-abstraction.md

 e.g Parent spawn child to carry out some work e.g Parent is ready to take another order

+childPID= fork()

-result = fork() //the result is 0, then u are a child, else u are parent If we use an if/else we can  determine who is child and seperate the code accordingly
+//the childPID is 0, then the current running program is the child, else u are parent If we use an if/else we can  determine who is child and separate the code accordingly

 ## Independent memory space